BJP, AAP spreading hatred in society: Rahul Gandhi

 "He (Modi) may even sell the Taj Mahal," the former Congress chief said.
 Alleging that Modi and Kejriwal could only think about power, he said, "They can announce anything in two minutes to stay in power."

-Referring to President Ram Nath Kovind's adress to a joint sitting of both houses of Parliament, Gandhi said there was no mention of employment in it.
+Referring to President Ram Nath Kovind's address to a joint sitting of both houses of Parliament, Gandhi said there was no mention of employment in it.
 He praised Marwah for always standing for people.

 "Show one BJP leader who raised the 'Hindustan Zindabad' slogan in Pakistan.
-The Congress's Jangpura candidate did it and went to jail in Pakistan for it," Gandhi said.
+The Congress' Jangpura candidate did it and went to jail in Pakistan for it," Gandhi said.